variant-database/vdb/README.md

             swiftc -O vdbCreate.swift
             swiftc -O vdb.swift

-Installation of the Swift compiler on Windows is described at https://www.swift.org/getting-started/.
+**Instructions for Windows:** Installation of the Swift compiler on Windows is described at https://www.swift.org/getting-started/.
+If the python version listed in those instructions is not available, try omitting the version number.
+Once the Swift compiler is installed, under the Start Menu item for Visual Studio 2019, run "x64 Native Tools Command Prompt for VS 2019" (don't use the regular command prompt).
+Then change to the directory with the **vdb** source files and enter the following commands:

+              swiftc -O -sdk %SDKROOT% -I %SDKROOT%/usr/lib/swift -L SDKROOT%/usr/lib/swift/windows -emit-executable -o vdbCreate.exe vdbCreate.swift
+              swiftc -O -sdk %SDKROOT% -I %SDKROOT%/usr/lib/swift -L SDKROOT%/usr/lib/swift/windows -emit-executable -o vdb.exe vdb.swift

+Any questions about the installation process can be sent to vdb_support@icloud.com.

 ## 4. Data files